hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 Default value: ?

-Description:/a Required to use the emit-webhook script to send Slack webhooks.
+Description: Connects to the #testing-webhooks Slack channel on the Common workspace.
+Required to use the `emit-webhook` script to send Slack webhooks.
+More info at [Webhooks.md](./Webhooks.md).

 ## SNAPSHOT_HUB_URL